 A merchant from the above-mentioned Frisian tribe led his ship up the River Rhine and, as is customary when navigating upstream, he had taken care to pull his ship by rope from the shore.

 The skipper was alone on his boat with only one servant.
-The number of servants or slaves pulling the barge probably was three (Franconi 2014).
-When the current pulled the ship to the dangerous riverbank, the skipper —on his own— was not able to steer his vessel away from it.
+The number of servants or slaves pulling the barge was probably three (Franconi 2014).
+When the current pulled the ship to the dangerous riverbank, the skipper — on his own — was not able to steer his vessel away from it.
 The servants had to let go of the towing rope.
-The moment they did, one of them got entangled by the rope and drowned.
-Aware that a prayer at the shrine of Saint Goar isn't an unnecessary luxury after all, the Frisian skipper hastily made a prayer.
-Immediately the drowned servant was awoken.
+The moment they did, one of them got entangled in the rope and drowned.
+Aware that a prayer at the shrine of Saint Goar is not an unnecessary luxury after all, the Frisian skipper hastily made a prayer.
+Immediately, the drowned servant was awakened.
 He coughed up some blood and walked away.
 To really make up for his misbehaviour, the skipper from Frisia left a pound of silver at the shrine.
 In addition, of course, the world was a zombie richer in the process as well.
 If interested in stories about zombies from Frisia, check our blog post Make way for the homesick dead!

-The second incident with a Frisian skipper not taking things too seriously at the Lorelei Rock, happened when again no stopover was made at the shrine of Saint Goar.
+The second incident with a Frisian skipper not taking things too seriously at the narrow of the Lorelei Rock happened when no stopover was made at the shrine of Saint Goar.
 His boat was smashed against the rocks.
-Understanding in the meantime the gravity of the situation, this Frisian too made a little prayer.
+Understanding in the meantime the gravity of the situation, this Frisian skipper, too, made a little prayer.
 Saint Goar, not the worst, saved the Frisian and his precious cargo anyway.
-To balance scores, the skipper left one of the silk garments of his transport behind at the shrine (Pye 2014).
+To balance the scores, the skipper left one of the silk garments of his transport behind at the shrine (Pye 2014).

-If you want to make a lot of money quickly without unnecessary delays, you'd better make use of highways and railways, instead of the River Rhine.
+Firstly, if you see beauty, there is danger.
+Secondly, if you want to make a lot of money quickly without unnecessary delays and prayers, you’d better make use of highways and railways instead of the Rhine River.

 Note 1 – More downstream the River Rhine at the town of Rhenen, another saint guards over boatmen and ships, namely Saint Cunera.
 See our blog post Don’t believe everything they say about sweet Cunera.
 The queen who killed Cunera threw herself from a hill into the River Rhine as well.

-Note 2 - The best guess as to how the boats of Frisian Rhine skippers looked is the medieval boat excavated in the town of Utrecht in 1930.
+Note 2 – The best guess as to how the boats of Frisian Rhine skippers looked is the medieval boat excavated in the town of Utrecht in 1930.
 It is dated around the year 1000 (Van der Wijk 1933, Kuiper et al 2011).
 The so-called Utrecht ship can be admired in a confined basement of the Centraal Museum Hofland in Utrecht.
-The space doesn't match that of the Vikingstidmuseet in Oslo, for which there's no good reason, but you can see the ship anyway.
+The space does not match that of the Vikingtidmuseet in the city of Oslo in Norway, for which there is no good reason, but you can see the ship anyway.
+The design – i.e., long, slender hulls, shallow draft, and strong one-piece bottoms – of the Utrecht ship is much older, probably from the early eighth century, and may well have flourished on the River Rhine.
+This is because they were stronger than planked bottoms for braving the dangerous rocky rapids between the cities of Koblenz and Mainz (Arnold 2024).

 Note 3 – Saint Goar, or Sint Gewier, is worshiped in the Netherlands as well, namely near the village of Meerlo in the province of Limburg.
 Here in the woods stands a chapel built in 1662.
 Prayers to Saint Goar can help against cold fevers.